ue22-p21/web-intro/notebooks/36-async.md

         // in case of failure, do not wait throw 1 // Equivalent to reject(1);
     } else {
-        // in case of success, wait for 1 s return 10 // Equivalent to resolve(1);
+        // in case of success, wait for 1 s (not implemented, see how next exemple) return 10 // Equivalent to resolve(1);
     }
 }